masatonakatsuji2021/mikeneko/README.md

  Method for page transition.

  -  **web** : Change the browser URL and move to the page.
-You can go back by pressing the back button on the browser.  <br>It is mainly intended to be used in a web browser.
+ You can go back by pressing the back button on the browser.
+ It is mainly intended to be used in a web browser.
- * **application*** : In this mode, the history of screen actions is stored internally, so you cannot press the back button on the browser.
+ * **application*** : In this mode, the history of screen actions is stored internally,
+so you cannot press the back button on the browser.
-To go back to the previous screen, you need to add a button event and use ``Response.back()`` to go back to the previous screen.<br>
+To go back to the previous screen, you need to add a button event and use ``Response.back()`` to go back to the previous screen.
 This mode is for Android/iOS/Windows apps.

 ```typescript